EEricHwang/EEricHwang.github.io/_pages/research.md

 </div>
 <hr>

-The following is the summary of our past/ongoing research:
+The following is the summary of our ongoing research:

 <h2> [1] Reactive Multi-Agent Defense Strategy </h2>